harbour/core/README.md

    Contributors are NOT LIABLE for any damages that result from using Harbour in any ways.
 For more legal details, see [COPYING](COPYING.txt).

-   If you think you can make Harbour better, start to contribute.
+   If you think you can make Harbour better: contribute.
    See [How to Participate](#how-to-participate).

    The information this document is subject to change without notice